-New Accounting Pronouncements - In May 2014, FASB issued ASU 2014-09, Revenue from Contracts with Customers.
+Adoption of New Accounting Pronouncement - In May 2014, FASB issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers.
 ASU 2014-09 clarifies the principles for recognizing revenue and develops a common revenue standard under U.S. GAAP under which an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-ASU 2014-09 is effective for the YWCA for the year ended June 30, 2021.
-The YWCA is currently evaluating the effect of the implementation of this new standard.
+The YWCA evaluated the new standard and determined the accounting standard did not require a change to the YWCA's practice for recording revenue.

-In February 2016, FASB issued ASU 2016-02, Leases.
+New Accounting Pronouncement - In February 2016, FASB issued ASU 2016-02, Leases.
 This guidance introduces a lessee model that brings substantially all leases on the statements of financial position.
 This guidance is effective for the year ending June 30, 2023.
 The YWCA is evaluating the impact this guidance may have on its financial statements.